pkp/pkp-docs/getting-found-staying-found/en/1-getting-found-visibility.md

 ### Digital Object Identifiers (DOIs)
 The Digital Object Identifier or DOI is used to individually identify unique content.
 They are typically applied to journal articles, but can be used for other content types such as datasets, images, or other supplementary materials added alongside articles.
 DOIs are what are called “persistent identifiers” -- so even if the URL (Uniform Resource Locator - in other words, a website link) for a journal changes, the DOI remains the same and can be used to link to an article.
 DOIs are becoming increasingly common and their use is seen as an indicator of the professionalism of the journal, so it is important to take them seriously.
-You will want to not only apply DOIs to the articles you publish, but also add them to the reference lists of your articles.
-This can be time-consuming, but is another important sign of the seriousness of your publishing.

 #### The anatomy of a DOI
 A DOI consists of a series of characters divided into two parts -- a prefix and a suffix, which are separated by a slash.
 The prefix uniquely identifies the registrant (i.e. the publisher) of the title, and the suffix identifies the specific object.
 So, for example: